‘Jeopardy!’ Host Alex Trebek Debuts New Facial Hair And Twitter Loses Its Mind

 “Hopefully it won’t be a distraction for our players,” he quipped.

-The beard even got its own Twitter hashtag #Trebeard.
+The beard even got its own Twitter hashtag “#Trebeard.”

 Jeopardy! fans continue to weigh in on a Twitter poll gauging how fans really feel about Trebek’s new facial follicles.